-Hungry?
 Need to fill your culinary calendar?
-Here is where you will find all the restaurant and culinary happenings in Greater New Orleans.
-We feature a calendar of special dinners, tasting menus, prix-fixe meals, food festivals and other Louisiana culinary events, including regularly occurring food events as well as special one-time-only events featuring top chefs.
+Here is where you will find all the restaurant and culinary happenings in New Orleans.
+Browse this calendar of special dinners, tasting menus, prix-fixe meals, food festivals and other culinary events, including regularly occurring food events as well as special one-time-only events featuring top chefs.
 Keep checking back so you can know all that's going on in the world of restaurant and food events in New Orleans and the surrounding area.
 We've also got the latest New Orleans Restaurant News and Wine Events.

 Galatoire's presents a weekly two-course luncheon menu that changes weekly.
 The prix-fixe menu might feature signature dishes such as white beanmeunière, with banana bread pudding for dessert.
 The cost is usually under $25 for the whole lunch.
 Galatoire's, 209 Bourbon St., New Orleans, LA 70130, 504-525-2021.